shazlanamirul8/Invistico_Airline/README.md

 are likely the key drivers behind the **76.03%** dissatisfaction rate in this group.

+Interestingly, Gate Location which ranks among the lowest overall at **2.99**, is not a major concern for this group specifically.
+This suggests that the dissatisfaction among disloyal passengers is driven by specific in-flight experience factors rather than ground services like gate location.

 ![service rank diss](images/service_rank_diss.png)

 ### Deep Dive: Eco Class Dissatisfaction